-All crimes that are reported to the Law School Public Safety Department are annotated in the Public Safety Crime Log.
-All reportable criminal incidents are logged into the book provided that they occurred in the reportable geographic area of the college campus (on campus and public property), whether or not they are Clery-classified.
+All crimes that are reported to the Law School Public Safety Department are recorded in the Public Safety Crime Log, provided that they meet the geographical reporting requirements (on campus and public property), whether or not they are Clery-classified.
 It includes the following information: 1) date crime was reported, 2) date and time of the incident, 3) the nature of the crime, 4) the general location of the crime, 5) the disposition, if known and 6), special notes.
-The crime log is updated when crimes are reported.
-Any faculty, staff, student, visitor or vendor can view the crime log which is kept in the Public Safety Office room 1-301, during normal business hours.
+The crime log is updated when crimes are reported and when there are updates to an incident having already been logged.
+Any faculty, staff, student, visitor or vendor, or member of the public, can view the crime log, which is kept in the Public Safety Office, room 1-301, during normal business hours.
 The log is in hardcopy format.
 The log is updated less than two business days after the latest report comes in.
 If no reports are made during 30 calendar days, it is automatically updated.
 The log contains incidents for the 90 days.
-If you wish to review entries as far back as 7 calendar years, please make this request in person or call the office at 718-340-4270.
+If you wish to review entries as far back as 7 calendar years, please make this request in person with the Public Safety Chief, or call the office at 718-340-4270.
 Your request will be granted within two regular business days.
 Information may be temporarily withheld from the log when it would jeopardize an ongoing investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.
-The attached log covers calendar years 2020, 2021 and 2022.
+The attached log covers calendar years 2021, 2022 and 2023.